FctsFxns/schultzen-web/_works/metzineres.md

 home_show: true
 date:  2020-04-15 00:00:00 +0100
 ---
-'Charms and Potions, female cures by metzineres' is a project in collaboration with [Metzineres, shelter for women who use drugs and survive violences](http://metzineres.net/) a day care space for women who take drugs.
+'Metzineres - women between remedies and poisons' is a project in collaboration with [Metzineres, shelter for women who use drugs and survive violences](http://metzineres.net/) a day care space for women who take drugs.
-This ongoing artistic project is recovering and inventing female knowledge on poetic cures through conspiring spells, charms, potions, rituals and magic objects to attract love, money, health and specific personal needs that hope to be fullfilled.
-During weekly workshops we create rimes and poems, herbal essences and conjured brooms, ritual masks and gestures to pronounce and achieve our desires.
-In a future not far away they will be published in different fanzine formats, drawings, rituals and private performances.
+This artistic investigation is recovering and inventing female knowledge on poetic cures through conspiring spells, charms, potions, rituals and magic objects to attract love, money, health and specific personal needs that hope to be fullfilled.
+Through enchanted session during the pandemic year we created rimes and poems, herbal essences and conjured brooms, ritual masks and gestures to pronounce and achieve our desires.
+In a future not far away they will be published in a fanzine format covering some of the drawings, rituals and poetic writings we percieved.

 Soon we will inform you on further steps of the process.

-This project counts with the support of the research grant by the catalan government issued in 2020.
+This investigation counts with the support of the research grant by the catalan government issued in 2020.
 (OSIC)

 ![image](/media/images/metzineres4.jpg)